wirzka/pwnfier/README.md

   Type of query:
-  -b --breach        Give a domain, look for its specific breaches -B --breaches      Retrieve all breaches from HIBP -p --passwd        Check for password
+  -b --breach        Give a domain, look for its specific breaches -B --breaches      Retrieve all breaches from HIBP (filter with -F) -p --passwd        Check for password's leak
-  -P --Pasted        Check if the given mail is on Pasted websites -A --AllBreach     Check all the given mail's breached accounts -h --help          Show this screen
+  -P --Pasted        Check if the given mail is on Pasted websites -A --AllBreach     Check all the given mail's breaches -H --hash          If you want to give only directly the password's hash

+  Misc:
+  -S --save          Save the output to standard file -h --help          Show this screen

   Some examples:
   pwnfier.py -aAf mailFile.txt
   pwnfier.py -nBF yahoo.com